eikonal-equation/Random_Breakdowns/README.md

 The code uses the C++17 standard, and can be compiled using both gcc and icpc.

-The plotting scripts are in [jupyter notebooks](https://jupyter.org/).
+The plotting scripts are in [Jupyter notebooks](https://jupyter.org/).
 The Python code in the notebooks requires [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/).

 ### Data